What is abuse, anyway?

 Most couples disagree without resorting to the abusive actions listed above.
 If you’re still wondering where your relationship falls in the spectrum from healthy to abusive, check out this page from the National Domestic Violence Hotline.
 We especially like their list of characteristics of healthy relationships and think these are good ones to aspire to: open communication, mutual respect, trust, honesty, equality, both shared and separate interests, consensual sex, supportive parenting.

 Disagreements in a relationship are normal.
 However, disagreements that lead to a physical scuffle are not normal, not healthy, and not necessary.
 Frequent behavior like that described in the emotional abuse category is also not normal, not healthy, and not necessary.
 It hurts your loved one.
-It hurts your relationship with her.
+It hurts your relationship with that person.
 And, you might be surprised to learn, it hurts you.
 For more on this, check out our Who’s Hurt page.